 How can I develop my voice?

 Go about your business writing scenes and creating characters, moods, themes, and plot twists.
 Just keep writing.
 One day you’ll detect something new in your life.
 You’ll realize you have your own unique writing style.
-At that moment of excitement, celebrate by taking your family out to dinner or to Dairy Queen for a treat.
+At that moment of excitement, celebrate by taking your family out to dinner or to a Dairy Queen for a treat.

 It will happen, I promise.
 But you must be patient.